 A pellet smoker is usually rectangular shaped & has a hopper & auger drill.
 Hoppers remain at one part of the pellet smoker & supply pellets while cooking.
 The auger drill feeds these pellets & the firebox, upon feeding, provides uniform heat.

-There is a pre-installed thermometer inside the pellet smoker that controls temperature & always makes sure that the meats remain in optimum temperature & moisture.
+There is a pre-installed thermometer inside the pellet smoker that controls temperature & always makes sure that the meats remain at optimum temperature & moisture.
 The thermometer regulates airflow & smoke upon need & imparts an exciting smoky flavor into the food.

 As the whole process is automatic, you need electricity to run this smoker.
 Any disruption of electricity while cooking can be dreadful.
 So be careful while buying.
 Pay extra if the brand provides a warranty.
 Usually, these pellet smokers’ prices start from $500.